elben/elben.github.io-jekyll/_posts/2010-04-16-singleton-pattern-in-python.markdown

 function.
 I created a simple `Counter` class.
 Line 15 shows that `Counter` is a class.
 I then set `Counter` to the return value of `singleton(Counter)`. `Counter` is now a function, as line 17 shows.
 This is awesome.
-Now, whenever the user tries to "instantiate" a `Counter`, the user is really just calling a function, namely `getinstance()`.
+Now, whenever the user tries to “instantiate” a `Counter`, the user is really just calling a function, namely `getinstance()`.
 And `getinstance()` is built so that it will only build one instance of `Counter,` on line 5.
 If an instance of `Counter` already exists, `getinstance()` will simply return that instance.